Creating a Profitable Concussion Management Program

 98% of Premier Health’s patients are 13 years of age or older, and of the small percentage of youth patients, only 7% had completed a baseline test.
 Premier Health started providing ImPACT baseline tests to youth athletes in YMCA and recreational facilities to begin establishing relationships with them in hopes that they will come back to their clinic should they sustain a head injury.

 3. Premier Health Reimbursement Results

 Premier Health saw a successful commercial insurance reimbursement on 91% of claims and had a 7% increase in office visit revenue by utilizing multiple and consistent diagnosis codes.

 They’ve had CPT codes 96132 and 96128 consistently be reimbursed at $152.50.
 Their average reimbursement for a specialist office is $107.72 per case, and their average reimbursement for a family practice office is $82.70 per case.
 This only includes reimbursement for neuropsychological testing done in the office via computer.
 This is additional revenue on top of their Level 3 or Level 4 25 modifier office visit charges.
 Premier Health has also seen their telemedicine visits being reimbursed at the same rates as in-person visits.

 Want to learn more?

-Download this guide and take the CE-eligible conference session replay course Reimbursement for Concussion Care Services.
+Download this guide and take the CE-eligible conference session replay course Maximize Revenue From Your Concussion Program.

 Leave your email below and we'll send you the PDF and a promo code